 Donald S. Spencer Student Recreation Center

 Campus Recreation provides undergraduate and graduate students with opportunities to pursue a healthy lifestyle and explore recreational interests through a variety of programs, facilities, and services.
-The Donald S. Spencer Student Recreation Center features five multipurpose courts, two group fitness studios, a 1/8-mile elevated track, three strength training rooms, three cardio areas, five racquetball/wallyball courts, and the Aquatics Center.
+The Spencer Student Recreation Center features five multipurpose courts, two group fitness studios, a 1/8-mile elevated track, three strength training rooms, three cardio areas, four racquetball/wallyball courts, and the Aquatics Center.
 Group fitness classes, informational programs, and personal training options present multiple ways for students to accomplish and maintain their personal fitness goals.
 Some sport clubs provide opportunities for regional and national competition just below the intercollegiate level, while others focus on skill development and educational goals.
 Intramural sports are offered yearly with leagues, tournaments, and one-day events in men’s, women’s, and co-recreational divisions at competitive, intermediate, and fun levels of play.
 Rec events hosted by Campus Recreation include everything from the Rocky 5K Run and Big Pink Volleyball to Rock N Roller Skate, Battleship, and Goalball.
-The Aquatics Center, with a 25-yard, six-lane pool, an aqua climbing wall, a hot tub and sauna, offers open/lap swim, aqua-cardio classes, and incentive programs to challenge beginning and advanced swimmers.
+The Aquatics Center, with a 25-yard, six-lane pool, an aqua climbing wall, a hot tub and sauna, offers open/lap swim, aqua-cardio classes, swim lessons, and incentive programs to challenge beginning and advanced swimmers.
 Students also have access to the Sipolt Memorial Disc Golf Course; Vince Grady Field for flag football, soccer, softball, lacrosse, and Ultimate (Frisbee); and several outdoor courts for basketball, volleyball (sand and grass), and tennis.

 Harry Mussatto Golf Course

 1215 Tower Road, Macomb